 Today, we’re going to help you get into Ghostrunner, the premiere cyberpunk action RPG of 2020- or later, depending on when you’re getting to this guide.
 Ghostrunner is an intense first-person action game with plenty of wall-running, grappling-hooking, projectile-reflecting, and slicing people into ribbons.
 If you’ve ever wanted to live out your Genji fantasies without other players ruining your good time, this is the game for you!

 Let’s dive into it.
-We’ll help you optimize your gameplay first, but if you prefer a simple Ghostrunner optimization guide for your graphics, click here to skip down to that section.
+We’ll help you optimize your gameplay first, but if you prefer a simple Ghostrunner optimization guide for your graphics, you can use the TOC below to skip down there.

 Optimizing Gameplay: Find The Way